manikcloud/DevOps-Tutorial/6-ansible/README.md

 ```
 git clone https://github.com/manikcloud/DevOps-Tutorial.git
 ```

 ## Features

 This repository provides resources and scripts to help you learn and practice Ansible and Terraform.
-It includes Ansible playbooks for installing Node.js and Apache, documentation on how to use Ansible modules and roles, and Terraform scripts for setting up infrastructure and provisioning EC2 instances.
+It includes Ansible playbooks for installing Node.js, Apache, and Jenkins, documentation on how to use Ansible modules and roles, and Terraform scripts for setting up infrastructure and provisioning EC2 instances.

 Feel free to explore the repository and use the provided resources to enhance your learning experience.